Tornadoes of 2005: July

 There were 138 tornadoes confirmed in the US in July, many of which were attributed to the hyperactive 2005 Atlantic Hurricane Season.

+July 4 (Philippines)

+A tornado struck the University of the Philippines Diliman in Quezon City at around 16:45 PhST.
+It lasted for 10 minutes as it uprooted structures and vehicles in its path where it resulted in damages up to ₱50,000.
+Some people sustained minor injuries as they stumbled while running away to safety.

 July 6–8 (Hurricane Cindy)

 Collapsed building at the Atlanta Motor Speedway as a result of a tornado spawned by Cindy.

 Hurricane Cindy spawned 48 tornadoes in the Southeast.
 On July 6, one person was injured by an F1 tornado near Woodland, Alabama, the only casualty from the outbreak.
 An F2 tornado also struck the Atlanta Motor Speedway in Hampton, Georgia.